Uganda is another interesting destination where travelers can engage in farm trips. These trips showcase Uganda’s thriving agriculture sector.

 In 1960, the Kingdom of Tooro engaged in the taking over of this farm where the tea was grown on a large scale.
 Vanilla was also introduced to the farm which made it more popular.

-Travelers visiting this farm can engage in tea harvesting, banana brewing and the making of gin, vanilla harvesting, and many others.
+While visiting this farm can engage in tea harvesting, banana brewing and distilling of gin, vanilla harvesting, and many others.

 Lwero organic pineapple farm.

-This farm is located within in Lwero district in central Uganda and it is popular based on the growing of organic pineapples.
-On this farm, travelers hunt for the fresh local pineapples that are ready for harvesting.
+Lwero organic pineapple farm is located within Lwero district in central Uganda and it is based on the growing of organic pineapples.
+On this farm, you hunt for the fresh local pineapples that are ready for harvesting.

 Most of the harvest pineapples harvested are usually exported to the international markets.